craftercms/docs/source/developers/draft.md

 ##### navigation

+Prints out the navigation structure of a site in a customizable markup structure.

 | Parameter | Type | Default | Description |
 | --- | --- | --- | --- |
 | url | string | "/site/website" | The url path to start printing breadcrumbs from. |